Gear Guide

 Pair rods and reels with line, leaders, clips, lures, tools, and clothing that fit the day.
 A clean setup still fails if the leader is wrong, the pliers are missing, or the wind turns cold and you packed like it was July.

-Surf rodsLong Island surfcasting and open beachesBeginner to premium depending on lure range and use frequencySpring striper surf trip, fall run, beach plugs, tins, and bucktails Check TackleDirect Price
+Surf rodsNortheast coastal surfcasting and open beachesBeginner to premium depending on lure range and use frequencySpring striper surf trip, fall run, beach plugs, tins, and bucktails Check TackleDirect Price

 Saltwater spinning reelsSurf, inlet, jetty, and boat spinning setupsIntermediate is often the practical starting point for saltwater durabilityPairing with surf rods, inshore rods, or small boat casting setups Check TackleDirect Price